DavidRodriguezSoaresCUI/PyYoloCR/README.md

 # General remarks
-* Tesseract-OCR engines accuracy : For general, clear text, both engines perform admirably well.
+* __Tesseract-OCR engines accuracy__ : For general, clear text, both engines perform admirably well.
 The `legacy` engine can have more difficulties on punctuation, mostly corrected by automatic post-processing.
 On difficult conditions (text with artifacts due to non-text background leaking into pre-processed frames) `LSTM` engine tends to fail hard, outputing unusable text, where `legacy` usually at least finds some characters.

-* Storage : You need space to store the pre-processed video and the frames that will be extracted.
+* __Storage__ : You need space to store the pre-processed video and the frames that will be extracted.
 This may require a few gigabytes.

-* Performance : The longest steps are, in descending order : OCR, extracting frames with FFmpeg, encoding pre-processed video.
+* __Performance__ : The longest steps are, in descending order : OCR, extracting frames with FFmpeg, encoding pre-processed video.
 For reference, on a modern 8 core machine you should experience the following speeds, respectively : 0.5-2x, 1-3x, 10-20x

-* The original name of this project was __PyYoloCR__, but I found it verbose and not very "user-facingly descriptive" so it was changed to __SubXtract__, keeping the original name as _codename_.
+* __Naming__ : The original name of this project was __PyYoloCR__, but I found it verbose and not very "user-facingly descriptive" so it was changed to __SubXtract__, keeping the original name as _codename_.

+## Compatibility
+SubXtract was successfully tested on the following system configurations : `Ubuntu 20.04.2 LTS` (64bit), `Windows 20H2` and `21H1` (64-bit).

+Theoretically, SubXtract _should_ work on any system that complies with requirements, but keep in mind the following : Other OSs, and architectures that are not x86-64, are UNTESTED and may exhibit issues or not work at all, and will not be developped for by me.

 # Possible improvements